Stacked vs Loose Volume: What You Need to Know When Buying Firewood

 Why do we quote firewood in volume?

 It was traditional to buy wood by the ‘tonne’ or ‘load’, but now that firewood is mostly kiln dried, it is more relevant to supply wood by volume.
-The drier the wood, the more heat value it has, but it will be much lighter in weight than fresh or semi-seasoned wood.
-Buying a tonne of wood could suggest a heavier load for the same price, but you are potentially paying for water.
-The heavier the wood, the higher the moisture content as a general rule although also consider th oak for example would be heavier than silver birch.
+The drier the wood, the higher its heat value, but it will be much lighter than fresh or semi-seasoned wood.
+Buying a tonne of wood could suggest a heavier load at the same price, but you may be paying for water.
+As a general rule, the heavier the wood, the higher the moisture content, although also consider that oak, for example, is heavier than silver birch.